 The first thing you notice about Pau is the location.
 In the Pyrénées-Atlantiques department of the new huge region of Nouvelle Aquitaine, the city is surrounded by beautiful mountains.
-From here it’s a short drive through the spectacular National Pyrenees Park to the border with Spain and just 125 kms (77 miles) or around a 90 minute drive from the top seaside resort of Biarritz on the Atlantic Coast.
+From here it’s a short drive through the spectacular National Pyrenees Park to the border with Spain and just 125 km (77 miles) or around a 90-minute drive from the top seaside resort of Biarritz on the Atlantic Coast.

 A Very English City

-Pau became the capital of the kingdom on Navarre in 1512.
+Pau became the capital of the kingdom of Navarre in 1512.
 Its royal status was secured through Henry of Bourbon.
 Born in Pau Castle, he became King of France in 1589.

 The Château Musée National

 The thoroughly ordinary soldier Jean-Baptiste Bernadotte was born here.
-You can see the story of how he fought in Napoleon’s armies, became Maréchal and ended up as King Charles XI of Sweden in the rooms here.
+You can see the story of how he fought in Napoleon’s armies, became Maréchal and ended up as King Charles XI of Sweden.

 The Musée National des Parachutistes features exhibits devoted to the history of parachuting, particularly dealing with the military.

-Pau-Pyrénées airport is served by other French cities and some European destinations, so to get here, you will have to fly from Paris, Lyon, Marseille or other French cities.
-There is a once an hour shuttle bus from the airport into the centre of Pau.
-A taxi into town costs around 30 euros.
-At a weekend you should book a taxi in advance.
+Pau-Pyrénées Airport is served by other French cities and some European destinations, so to get here, you basically will need to fly from Paris, Lyon, Marseille or other French cities.
+There is a shuttle bus that runs hourly from the airport into the center of Pau.

 There is a direct train to and from Paris.

 The modern Hotel Parc Beaumont is the best hotel in Pau with top amenities and a pool.
-Splash out on a room with a view of the mountains.
+You may want to splurge on a room with a view of the mountains.

-The 2-star Hotel Montilleul is a modest and cheap option outside the main centre of town.
+The 2-star Hotel Montilleul is a modest and cheap option outside the main center of town.
 Comfortable rooms and free parking.